bknie1/Practice-Web/Readme.md

   - Strings
   - Booleans
   - Null and Undefined Values
-    - Null: Instantiated as nothing.
+    - Null: Declared and initialized as 'nothing'.
-    - Undefined: Not instantiated.
+    - Undefined: Declared, but not initialized.

 #### Frameworks
 [jQuery](https://jquery.com/)